Satisfactory-Clips-Archive/Media-Search-Archive/README.md

 ## 2021-11-10
 * Increased logging to alert for missing transcriptions
 * Fixing transcriptions cache bypass bug
+* Modified custom Slugify class to transpose "&" to literal "and"

 ## 2021-10-24
 * Adding a tool to aid in the identification of clips needing native YouTube clips